NaamaBarIlan/data-structures-and-algorithms/Data-Structures/Traversals/README.md

 	while (current.LeftChild != null && current.RightChild != null)
 	{
-		// Check if the value equals the target if (current.value == target)
+		// Check if the value equals the target if (current.Value == target)
 		{
 			return true;
 		}

-		// If the value is greater than the target, set the current to left child if (current.value > target)
+		// If the value is smaller than the target, set the current to left child if (current.Value < target)
 		{
-			current = current.LeftChild
+			current = current.LeftChild;
 		}

-		// If the value is smaller than the target, set the current to the right child if (current.value < target )
+		// If the value is greater than the target, set the current to the right child if (current.Value > target )
 		{
-			current = current.RightChild
+			current = current.RightChild;
 		}
 	}
 }